ilkhom19/dna_pattern_recognition_algo/README.md

-# Fast Substring Matching Algorithm.
+# Substring Matching Algorithm in O(n) time.
 The Karp-Rabin algorithm aims to use skillful modulo and arithmetic operations as well as hashing functions to decrease the time complexity of matching exact substring of the text.
-Here the application with Matching DNA sequences
+Here is the application in Genetics: Looking for DNA sequnces in the precalculated Data Set of DNA sequence

-### Input to the algorithm:
+### Input:

 * The first line of the input contains the long DNA Sequence.The DNA Sequence cannot be empty.
 * The next line contains two integers 1 <= N <= 1000 and 1 <= L <= 1000 representing the number of short DNA queries in the predefined set and their length.